Things to Do in South Queensferry: The Best Sights, Stops and Local Favourites

 A Half-Day in South Queensferry

 If you’ve got a half-day or a shore day on a cruise, you’ve got time to get a real sense of the historic town.
-Walk the waterfront, dip into the closes, then follow the flat path to Port Edgar for open water and bridge views.
+You can walk the waterfront, dip into the closes, then follow the flat path to Port Edgar for open water and bridge views.
 Stop for coffee or lunch.

 On your way back, I’d suggest walking halfway up The Loan and then along Stoneycroft Road back to Newhalls Road.
 The only strenuous part of the walk is The Loan.
 Alternatively, you can head to the Scotmid car park and go under the stone bridge.
 The footpath leads to the Back Braes and under the Forth Rail Bridge.